emit-js/emit/README.md

 We aim to define a standard modern event emitter API.

-Using this API, we are building an ecosystem of **observable libraries**.
+Using this standard API, we are building an ecosystem of **observable libraries**.

-Libraries export "emit composers" -- functions that take an emitter instance and add listeners to it.
+Libraries export "emit composers" — functions that take an emitter instance and add listeners to it.

+We engineered emit with dynamic imports, modularity, and small file sizes in mind.

 ## The effects

+Any listener can succinctly access the functionality of the entire application through its `emit` argument.

-The end user can easily add functionality (such as logging) to listeners with minimal to no changes.
+The end user can dynamically add functionality (such as logging) to listeners with minimal to no code changes.

-Our pattern prescribes libraries be decoupled as far as npm is concerned.
-The user is in full control over versioning and composition.
+Our pattern prescribes library decoupling at the npm dependency level.
+The user is in full control over library versioning and composition.

-Libraries can more flexibly degrade functionality if it is not included by the end user.
+Libraries can flexibly degrade functionality if it is not included by the end user.

 ## Your first listener